babylonhealth/ios-playbook/TechnicalDocuments/ControlTheWorld.md

 * Ability to easily create different app "environments" to simulate running on different dates, timezones and locales, for example.

 * Ability to have "mock" environments for testing.
 For example, testing that analytics events are correctly being sent is typically quite difficult.
 With a mock analytics service in a mock app environment this becomes trivial, and without the need to inject an analytics service protocol to every part of the app.
+NOTE: analytics is just an example here, this does not make moving analytics to `Current` part of this proposal, it remains an option though.

 ## Implementation